 Syphilitic meningitis is a form of neurosyphilis.
 This condition is a life-threatening complication of syphilis infection.
 Syphilis is a sexually transmitted infection.

-Syphilitic meningitis is similar to meningitis caused by other germs (organisms).
+Syphilitic meningitis is similar to meningitis caused by other germs (organisms), but it doesn't develop as quickly.

 Risks for syphilitic meningitis include a past infection with syphilis or other sexually transmitted illnesses such as gonorrhea.
 Syphilis infections are mainly spread through sex with an infected person.
 Sometimes, they may be passed by nonsexual contact.

 - Changes in vision, such as blurred vision, decreased vision

 - Mental status changes, including confusion, decreased attention span, and irritability